-T-Mobile names John Legere as its new CEOAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile names John Legere as its new CEOAlex Wagner - Editorial Director of News and Content

 It was nearly three months ago that T-Mobile announced that its then-CEO Philip Humm would be resigning, but it looks like the carrier has finally found a replacement.
 T-Mobile today named John Legere as its new CEO, a move that'll take effect on September 22.
 Legere is 54 years old and has previously served as an executive as several other technology-related companies, including acting as CEO of Global Crossing, Senior Vice President of Dell Computer Corporation and several high-level positions at AT&T, including President of AT&T Asia.